HemantMishra2003/MRI-Tumor-Fine-Tuning/README.md

 << https://drive.google.com/file/d/1-yq1hIik4DdBhR0sjxLZPFNdtKz4xkTQ/view?usp=drivesdk

 # About My Project
 Developed a Brain MRI Tumor Detection system
 Using EfficientNet B3 Pretrained Model.(Fine Tunning)

 # Our  Goal
 Automatically detects the presence of a tumor in a brain MRI image. it is trained over 4 classes..
 Glioma Tumor  , Meningioma Tumor ,  Pituitary Tumor , No Tumor.
-This model will detect  whch type of tumor the person  has . if there is no tumor it will  tell that No Tumor has been detected.
+This model will detect  whch type of tumor the person  has. if there is no tumor it will  tell that No Tumor has been detected.

 # Model Accuracy :